-IMPORTANT: To verify that your computer supports fingerprint reader sign-in, type Sign-in options in the taskbar search box and follow the on-screen instructions.
+- NOTE: Refer to the illustration that most closely matches your computer. - IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon (select products only) in the taskbar, type Sign-in options in the search box, and then follow the on-screen instructions.
 If Fingerprint reader is not listed as an option, then your notebook does not include a fingerprint reader.